imdibu/WBA-Stable-Cake3-Proxy/README.md

 ### 2.2 Configure application

-#### 2.2.1 Create a new app.php file from the sample one app.default.php
+#### 2.2.1 Create a new app.php file from the sample one app.default.php (composer install already does that)

+This is what composer already did, so you may skip this step.

 ```bash
 # copy cake3 configuration sample